pavithra-mahamani/productivitynautomation/dashboards/README.md

 }
 ```

+For the /import endpoint, the grafana object can be found from an existing template or from the grafana ui by going to the dashboard, settings, JSON Model and copying all the JSON presented

-Each item in the grafana array should be formatted as follows:
+For the /add endpoint each item in the grafana array should be formatted as follows:

 ```json
 {